LenaKahle/LenaKahle.github.io/public/blog-posts/2025-07-23-diagram-based-programming/blogpost.md

-# Intuitive drawing and diagram-based agreements between human and machine as the future of programming

 Communication between man and Turing machines is full of compromises, hindering humans from intuitively expressing their ideas to the machine.
 The restrictions imposed through the requirements of communicating in human-readable code are hindering the machine from choosing the most performant implementation.
 The code we write is at a fixed level of abstraction, meaning as much consideration is needed for the definition of critical components as for less important features.

 I propose a different way of programming more aligned with human nature through